liujiefengfeng/kimiwiki/cnmd/about.cn.md

 ## Contribute

-You can go to [github:kenpusney/kimiwiki]() to make contribution.
-If you have any idea or concern, you can also submit a issue.
+You can go to [github:kenpusney/kimiwiki]() to make contribution and you can ref [:meta]() for details. you can also submit a issue for any idea or concerns.

 Any contribution here should follow the [:Code Of Conduct]().